 Diocletian’s Palace Sights

-And yet, even with all of the changes to the Split Old Town, many pieces of the Croatia ruins remain.
-Most of the palace is open to the public – as what once were hallways are now alleys and centuries ago, new housing structures were built in place of the grand palace rooms.
+Therefore, the palace is open to the public – as what once were hallways are now alleyways and new housing structures were built in place of the grand palace rooms.

-Therefore, there is no Diocletian’s Palace entrance fee.
-It is free to walk into the Split Peristyle, Diocletian’s Palace Vestibule or palace gates.
-Nor are there Diocletian’s Palace opening hours (and we can confirm that the wee hours of the day and dawn is the best time to walk through the palace without fighting crowds, however, is late at night or early morning.
+There is no Diocletian’s Palace entrance fee.
+It is free to walk into the Split Peristyle, Diocletian’s Palace Vestibule and through palace gates.
+Also, there are no Diocletian’s Palace opening hours as the palace is public space.
+The best time to walk through the palace without fighting crowds, however, is late at night or early morning.

-That being said, some of the sights do require a ticket, like the Diocletian’s Palace Underground, Cathedral of Saint Domnius Treasury, Split Bell Tower and Split Jupiter Temple.
+That being said, some of the specific sights within the palace do require a ticket.
+The ticketed sights are the Diocletian’s Palace Underground, Cathedral of Saint Domnius Treasury, Split Bell Tower and Split Jupiter Temple.
 Diocletian Palace tickets to the sights can be purchased in the Peristyle, either individually or in a money-saving bundle.

 For us, the most prominent of the Diocletian’s Palace sights is the Cathedral of St. Domnius.
-Originally built as Diocletian’s mausoleum, it sits in the center of the Palace on the main square, Peristil Split (also spelled Peristle or Peristyle Split).
-The Split Cathedral was converted to a church after the fall of Rome and the bell tower was added in the 13th century (and took 300 years to build).
+Originally built as Diocletian’s mausoleum, it sits in the center of the Palace on the main square, Peristil Split.

 Diocletian’s Palace Basement